ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 #### Lab: Input Validation Basics Introduction

- 🧪 Lab: This course includes some labs.
-Labs are optional, but you're *strongly* encouraged to try them!
-Please try lab [hello](https://best.openssf.org/labs/hello.html) to see how the labs work in this course.
+ 🧪 **Lab: This course includes some labs.
+Please try lab [hello](https://best.openssf.org/labs/hello.html) to see how the labs work in this course.**

+*Labs are optional, but you're strongly encouraged to try them!*

-IF a section has a quiz and one or more labs, we'll present the quiz first.
+If a section has a quiz and one or more labs, we'll present the quiz first.
 This order is intentional.
 Quizzes help make sure you can *recognize* a correct answer, while labs help you *create* a correct answer.
 Recognizing a correct answer